TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Troubleshooting/TYPO3.rst

 .. important::

-   Once debugging has been completed, make sure you remove any debug Typoscript and set Debug back to 'Live'.
+   Once debugging has been completed, remove any debug TypoScript and set Debug back to 'Live'.

 Additionally, the following logs should be checked for additional information: